videojs/thumb.co.il/README.md

+# Thumb.co.il Front End

+This is the front end for [Thumb.co.il](http://thumb.co.il/), built on React.
+The library used for inspection can be found at https://github.com/videojs/thumbcoil.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>